praneeth776/CSE15l-lab-reports/Lab_Report3.md

 > `less -p` option will search for the pattern from the given specified word.
 > the pattern starts when the first word is found.

+**Significance:**
+- This command is useful when there is a large file and you want to start reading the file from when the specific word shows up in the text.
+There could be a particular word such as "Conclusion" and we want to start reading the information from there, we can use this command to have the pattern start from that word instead of searching through the entire file finding that word.

 + **Example1:**
 Let's try running this on a smaller file: